T-Bird at Ako

 T-Bird at Ako (lit.
-T-Bird and Me) is a 1982 Filipino neo noir crime drama film directed by Danny Zialcita starring two of the Philippines' most prolific actresses at the time Nora Aunor and Vilma Santos.
-Aunor also recorded the song "Hiwaga Ng Pag-ibig" featured in film.

-The film depicts one of the earliest portrayals of LGBT themes in Philippine cinema during a time of heavier censorship and more conservative audiences.
+T-Bird and Me) is a 1982 Filipino neo noir crime drama film directed by Danny Zialcita from a screenplay written by openly gay activist Portia Ilagan.
+Starring two of the Philippines' most prolific actresses at the time, Nora Aunor, who also recorded the song "Hiwaga Ng Pag-ibig" for the film, and Vilma Santos, the film depicts one of the earliest portrayals of LGBT themes in Philippine cinema during a time of heavier censorship and more conservative audiences.
 The word t-bird is a Filipino slang term for a butch lesbian.

-The screenplay was written by activist Portia Ilagan who is openly gay.
+Produced by Film Ventures, the film was theatrically released on September 2, 1982.
 In 2015, 33 years after the film's original release, T-Bird at Ako was digitally restored and re-mastered as one of the 75 films restored by ABS-CBN Film Archives, in collaboration with Central Digital Labs.